centreon/centreon-documentation/en/installation/centreon-from-packages.md

 ### Database management system

 We recommend using MariaDB for your database because it is open source.
-Ensure the database server is available to complete the installation (locally or noM).
+Ensure the database server is available to complete the installation (locally or no).

 It is necessary to modify **LimitNOFILE** limitation.
 Do not try to set this option in **/etc/my.cnf** because it will *not* work.
 Run the commands: